kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-43-expose-workload-short-host-name.md

 ## Prerequisites

+* You have the Istio and API Gateway moduels added.
 * You have a deployed workload.
+  > [!NOTE]
+  > To expose a workload using APIRule in version `v2alpha1`, the workload must be a part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
 * To use CLI instructions, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
 Alternatively, you can use Kyma dashboard.
 * You have [set up your custom domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.